oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

         Name: FC_POLICY

         Option 1:
-        If you want to add policy only at tenancy level then please add below policy statements,adding policy  at tenancy level will let the user access to all resources in the tenancy
+        If you want to add policy only at tenancy level then please add below policy statements.
+Adding policy  at tenancy level will let the user access to all resources in the tenancy

         ```
         Allow dynamic-group DynamicGroupRPSTAccess to manage objects in tenancy